 • Few payment methods are available : they are limited on payment methods and international countries that do not accept PayPal are not eligible.

-• Not for all bloggers :Although I also put it on the pro list, if you are not a blogger or you are a blogger with a very diverse audience, then SHE Media would not be a match.
-They also emphasize the categories of parenting, food, wellness, and lifestyle, which of course does not include all bloggers.
+• Not for all bloggers Although I've also included it on the list of pros, if you're not a blogger or if you're a blogger with a very diverse audience, then SHE Media wouldn't be a good fit.
+They also focus on the parenting, food, wellness, and lifestyle categories, which obviously don't include all bloggers.

-• Traffic threshold : Although SHE Media does not have the highest traffic threshold, it prohibits new bloggers from applying.
+• Traffic threshold Although SHE Media does not have the highest traffic threshold, it prohibits new bloggers from applying.

 Final thoughts on choosing the best blog ad network (for you )

-Joining the right blogging advertising network can be a very good decision for you, and can plant the seeds for generating passive forms of blogging income that will hopefully soon lead to even more scalable ways to make money blogging .
+Joining the right blogging advertising network can be a very good decision for you, and can plant the seeds for generating passive forms of blogging income that will hopefully soon lead to even more scalable ways to make money by blogging .

 So, what's your favorite blog ad network?
 Who would you add to this missing list?